kyuupichan/ieee754/docs/ieee754.rst

    binary `interchange format`_ with a precision of 64 bits and an exponent width of 15 bits.

-   Since the format's integer bit is explicit, it admits extra non-canonical encodings (which Intel termed pseudo-NaNs, pseudo-infinities, pseudo-denormals and unnormals) beyond those specified in IEEE-754.
-The :meth:`Binary.pack` method never returns such encodings and :meth:`BinaryFormat.unpack` automatically canonicalizes them.
+   The format's integer bit is explicit, so it admits non-canonical encodings (which Intel termed pseudo-NaNs, pseudo-infinities, pseudo-denormals and unnormals) beyond those specified in IEEE-754.
+The :meth:`Binary.pack` method never returns such encodings and :meth:`BinaryFormat.unpack` silently canonicalizes them.

 .. data:: x87double

-   This simulates the operation of x87 compatible CPUs when in round-to-double-precision mode.
+   This simulates the operation of x87 compatible CPUs in round-to-double-precision mode.
    It has a precision of 53 bits and an exponent width of 15 bits, and is not a binary interchange format.

 .. data:: x87single

-   This simulates the operation of x87 compatible CPUs when in round-to-single-precision mode.
+   This simulates the operation of x87 compatible CPUs in round-to-single-precision mode.
    It has a precision of 24 bits and an exponent width of 15 bits, and is not a binary interchange format.

 .. class:: BinaryFormat